girl-coding/Salma-DKIER/README.md

 - I am a Community Influencer 👁️‍🗨️:

-    .I write daily about AI news & Tips to lead a successful career.
+    .
+I write daily about AI news & Tips to lead a successful career.

     .
 I generate usefull Notion templates that will help you organise your life ,capture your notes, tasks, projects, and resources in one place.